mabu-github/gir2js/README.md

 # gir2js

-Converts GIR 2 Javascript Code that can be used for autocompletion and documentation in IDEs
+Converts GIR 2 Javascript Code that can be used for autocompletion and documentation in IDEs.

+Motivation: it is much easier to develop when autocompletion can be provided where possible.

 ## Setup